This glossary provides definitions of data items presented on the Sexual offending dashboard.

 Age of victims

-Alleged offender
+Alleged sexual offender

-Child sexual abuse material offences
+Child sexual abuse material

 Child sexual abuse material offences involve conduct pertaining to material that sexually depicts children.
 Every Australian jurisdiction has specifically criminalised the possession, distribution and production of child sexual abuse material.

-Child sexual offences
+Child sexual offence

 Enabling unlawful sexual conduct